DrZubi/A-COVID-19-Simulation-Study/index.md

 Team Members: Arkaprabha Bhattacharyya, Chidubem Nuela Enebechi, Jamie MacLaren, Omar Zu'bi

 # README
   This project will simulate the basic operations of a hypothetical hospital under a health crisis situation like COVID-19, which if happens again in future can disrupt the basic operations of the healthcare sector.
-A complete and coheasive report about the simulation process is also attached to the repository.
+A complete and cohesive report about the simulation process is also attached to the repository.
 AREANA Simulations program must be installed on your OS in order to run the simulation files.